SICTCCS/ExtAniAnat/README.md

 - Go to cow.html and press (ctrl + a) and copy and paste it into your animal's file.
 This is the updated template.
 - Now that you copied the code over to your file, you will see a "iframe" tag.
   ![ ](ImagesforMarkdown/iframe.png)

-- remove the link from inside the iframe, and replace it with the link from your new animal.
-(Tip: in your link, put the word "embedded" after project, your link will not work otherwise)
+- Remove the link from inside the iframe, and replace it with the link from your new animal.
+(Tip: In your link, put the word "embedded" after projects, your link will not work otherwise, look at the image above for reference.)
--
+- In each of the files, uncomment your animal's file name from the class "nav", this way it will show up on the navagation bar when you view the website.
+- Thats all you need to do with the website code!
+- Go back to the github repo and press the "add files" button.
+Upload the whole folder to the repo and you should have the option to merge it with the old files.
+If that doesnt work, just add the new files and go in to delete the old ones manually.
+(If you do not have the option to upload files, that means your account does not have permission to upload to the repo, ask Bander to make you an editor).
+- Thats it!
+Thanks for helping me finish these games.
+- If you have any questions, ask Bander or contact me through my [Website](https://andrewscheller2006.github.io/Portfolio/contact.html).